kejodion/laracrud/readme.md

 To generate new resources, run: `php artisan make:crud "Role Name" "Model Name"`

-The role name will be used for the controller namespace, view, & route paths. **If it contains multiple words, make sure you use quotation marks and spaces.
-Same goes for the model name.**
+The role name will be used for the controller namespace, view, & route paths. **If a role or model name contains multiple words, make sure you use quotation marks and spaces.
+Also, make sure you use the singular form, and not the plural.**

 For example, let's say I want Admin's to have access to a new `Car` resource.
 I'd run `php artisan make:crud Admin Car`.
 Now my Admin's have access to this new resource.